 AO in grey on Hawker Hinds, post-Munich

-LJ in white or grey from April 1939 with the Blenheim conversion (though dates for the conversion period are variously reported), and finally
+LJ in white or grey from April 1939 on coversion to the Bristol Blenheim (though dates for that are variously reported), and finally

 UQ in broad grey strokes from the outbreak of war, in the Desert and in Greece.